rmsk2/rustpwman/README.md

 This allows to load the contents of a (text-)file into an entry.
 The current contents of the entry is overwritten.

+### To QR-Code

+This entry is visible when the feature `qrcode` was used to build `rustpwman`.
+Via this entry you can create a QR code which encodes the contents of the entry.
+This can be useful if you want use data stored in `rustpwman` on a mobile phone.
+It is especially handy, if the data stored in `rustpwman` is a `otpauth://`-URL which holds the value and the usage parameters of a TOTP secret.

+As `rustpwman` is a text mode only application it can not show images directly.
+We therefore have to make use of an OS-specific helper application which allows us to display an image stored in the file system of the machine on which `rustpwman` runs.
+This also means that the image containing the QR code has to be created before it can be displayed.
+For this purpose you have to specify the file name in which to store the QR code.

+After you have scanned the QR code with your device you most probably want to delete the file again. `rustpwman` offers to do that for you immedeately after starting the image viewer.

 ## The Queue menu

 In version 2.2.0 the notion of an entry queue has been introduced to `rustpwman`.
 The idea behind this is that at certain times it is known beforehand that several entries of the